JakeRoggenbuck/regolith/README.md

 [![NPM Downloads](https://img.shields.io/npm/dy/is_254_or_larger?style=for-the-badge)](https://www.npmjs.com/package/is_254_or_larger)
 [![CI](https://img.shields.io/github/actions/workflow/status/jakeroggenbuck/regolith/CI.yml?branch=main&style=for-the-badge)](https://github.com/JakeRoggenbuck/regolith/actions)

-A TypeScript and JavaScript library immune to Regular Expression Denial of Service (ReDoS) attacks by using Rust and linear RegEx under the hood.
+A TypeScript and JavaScript library immune to Regular Expression Denial of Service (ReDoS) attacks by using Rust and linear Regex under the hood.
 Regolith has a linear worst case time complexity, compared to the default RegExp found in TypeScript and JavaScript, which has an exponential worst case.

 **Motivation:** I wanted a Regex library for TypeScript and JavaScript where I didn't have to worry about ReDoS attacks.